awasay905/Fast-Fourier-Transform-Using-RISC-V-Vector-Instructions/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue.

 ## Future Plan/Improvment
 Although this is the basic FFT without much improvement, it can be made faster if a better version of sin/cos is implemented.
-Current implementation uses taylor series and takes about 300 cycle for VLEN sin/cos.
+Current implementation uses taylor series and takes about 100 cpu cycle for VLEN sin/cos.

 ## Acknowledgments
 - Thanks to our instructors Dr Salman Zaffar and Dr Zain for guiding us